 • Almond butter: You can also use peanut butter or any seed butter, they all add healthy fats.

-• Applesauce: Unsweetened applesauce keeps the muffins moist and sweet without adding oil or sugar.
+• Applesauce: Unsweetened applesauce keeps protein muffins moist and sweet without adding extra oil or sugar.

 • Maple syrup: My favorite natural sweetener!
 Honey will also work.

-• Eggs: Use 3 large eggs to bind the ingredients and fluff up these protein muffins.
+• Eggs: Use 3 large eggs to bind the ingredients and fluff up the muffins.

-• Vanilla extract: Enhances all the flavors in the protein muffin recipe.
+• Vanilla extract: Enhances all the flavors.
 Use pure vanilla extract for the best flavor.

 • Cinnamon: Just a dash adds a warm flavor.

-• Baking powder: Needed to help the protein muffins rise.
+• Baking powder: Needed to help the muffins rise.

 • Salt: Brings all the flavors together.